Ridding Your Garden of Slugs and Snails

 A landscape designer shares his nontoxic solution for a most destructive pest

 Snails and their no-shelled cousins, slugs, are a common problem in many gardens.
-Sometimes they’re imported with new plants, and once introduced to the terrain, hard to eliminate.
-Getting rid of them without using poisons has been a quest for landscape designer and “old rose” collector, Andrew Schulman, for years.
-His solution, known to some gardeners, may come as a surprise to you.
+Sometimes they’re imported with new plants; once introduced to the terrain, they are hard to eliminate.
+Getting rid of them without using poisons has been a quest for landscape designer and “old rose” collector Andrew Schulman for years.
+His solution, known to some gardeners, may come as a surprise.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.